dancfc84/Project_1/readme.md

  ```

-- When the shape reaches the bottom of the grid or can’t move down past another Tetrimino the class ‘full’ is added to the cell and a new shape created.
+- When the shape reaches the bottom of the grid or can’t move down past another Tetrimino the class ‘full’ is added to the cell and the next shape is added to the grid

-## Line Completion
+### Challenge 2 - Line Completion

 - I split the cells array into chunks of 10 which signifies a line in my grid, then a for loop iterates through each row of the chunks of 10 cells, if all the cells contain the class ‘full’ the row of cells are removed from the array and the line of divs are removed from the grid.